PhantomAppDevelopment/firebase-as3/database/README.md

 An Authentication Token is an encoded string that contains information about the user that is trying to perform an operation against the database.

-There are several ways to generate these tokens, this guide will only explain how to do it using Google Identity Toolkit so you won't require to do Crytographic wizardy.
+There are several ways to generate these tokens, this guide will only explain how to do it using Google Identity Toolkit so you won't require to do Cryptographic wizardy.

-For more detailed information on how to generate and manage an `idToken` please consult the [auth guide](/../auth).
+For more detailed information on how to generate and manage an `authToken` please consult the [Firebase Auth guide](/../auth).

-Once you have got a fresh `idToken` you are ready to perform secure operations against the Firebase Database and Firebase Storage.
+Once you have got a fresh `authToken` you are ready to perform secure operations against the Firebase Database and Firebase Storage.

 ## Reading the Database